SteveBeeblebrox/SHML/README_V2.md

 ```
 ### Line Breaks
 Some formats like paragraphs can span multiple lines, but others don't.
 If a meeting is really needed in one of the formats that doesn't, the string `%%` can be used to insert a line break.
+### Code Blocks
+Surround text with backticks to make it display in a monospace font.
+Additionally, nothing but backticks need to be escaped when inside code blocks.
+Using three backticks creates a block of code sperate from the rest of the text.
+As single backticks displays the code inline.
+When using standalone code blocks, one parameter is accepted to control display.
+The`language` parameter can be used too provide basic syntax highlighting on the code.
+When creating the code blocks pass, it is possible to add support for new languages.
+If the language is "shml+" or "html+" then an iframe showing the contents is placed next to the code.
+If the language is "javascript+" then a button and output console is added to run the code (note that this uses eval).

 ### Horizontal Rules
 A horizontal bar can be inserted with 3 or more `-` or `=`.
 The number used does not matter and it's only variable to make source files easier to read and format.
 ### Text Alignment